kukaryambik/givme/README.md

 Aliases:
   snapshot, snap

+Examples:
+SNAPSHOT=$(givme snap)

 Flags:
   -h, --help              help for snapshot
   -f, --tar-file string   Path to the tar file
 ```

 ## TODO

 - [x] Add volumes (in proot)
 - [x] Chroot (or something like this) as an option
-- [x] Retry for docker pull
+- [ ] Retry for docker pull (configure it more transparent)
 - [ ] TESTS!!!
 - [ ] Webserver to control it with API
-- [ ] Download and store images by layers
+- [x] Download and store images by layers (as cache)
 - [ ] Add list of allowed registries
 - [x] Save snapshot as an image
 - [ ] Add flag --add to snapshot to create a new layer